 The response from our troops is why we do what we do!

-Bob Nichols, National Chairman of the Board Bob had a television career which spanned 33 years in Palm Beach County, Florida.
+Bob Nichols, Immediate Past Chairman of the Board Bob had a television career which spanned 33 years in Palm Beach County, Florida.
 Bob’s career included working at WPTV and WPEC, both as a weatherman and a news anchor.
 He is also a licensed professional auctioneer, commercial talent, and nationally recognized motivational speaker.
+Bob will continue to remain on the Board and serve as one of our big advocates in spreading the word about our mission.

 Christine Annelies Mouring, Secretary Christine is an attorney at law practicing in Palm Beach County, Florida.
 Christine is actively involved with the Daughters of the American Revolution (DAR) and also serves on several other Boards.